hbctraining/Intro-to-R-with-DGE/lessons/17_Ensembl_biomart.md

 ![ensembl_biomart](../img/ensembl_biomart.png).

-Briefly BioMart tool for data mining the Ensembl database requires three steps:
+Briefly, BioMart requires three pieces of information that can be selected from drop-down menus and using check boxes on the web interface:

 1. **Choose a database to mine.** Options are Ensembl Gene, Ensembl Variation, Ensembl Regulation, and [Vega](https://en.wikipedia.org/wiki/Vertebrate_and_Genome_Annotation_Project) databases.
 You will be able to choose your species of interest within these databases.
 2. **Select the type and content of input/query.** Your query can be genomic region(s), specific gene(s), known variant(s), etc.